slipperynick/slipperynick.github.io/_posts/2025-11-24-apple-container.md

 tags: [Apple, Container, macOS, DevTools]
 ---

-I’ve been experimenting with Apple’s new **Container** tool — a lightweight, Apple-native alternative to Docker.
+I’ve been experimenting with Apple’s new **Container** tool.
+It's a lightweight, Apple-native alternative to Docker.
 It’s still early days, but the idea is simple: fast, sandboxed app and service environments that integrate directly with macOS, Xcode, and the new privacy model Apple is pushing.

 For now, I’m just walking through the **official tutorial**, getting a feel for how containers are built, run, and how the dev mode behaves.
 It’s surprisingly clean — no daemon, no Docker Desktop, and very fast on Apple silicon.